middyjs/middy/docs/middlewares.md

 ## [doNotWaitForEmptyEventLoop](/src/middlewares/doNotWaitForEmptyEventLoop.js)

 Sets `context.callbackWaitsForEmptyEventLoop` property to `false`.
-This will prevent lambda for timing out because of open database connections, etc.
+This will prevent Lambda from timing out because of open database connections, etc.

 ### Options